-QSO 330 Basics of Supply Chain Management
+QSO 330 Basics of Supply Chain Management (3 credits)

 Basics of Supply Chain Management provides an understanding of planning and the control of materials that move into, through and out of organizations.
-Offered only in the Division of Continuing Education.
+Prerequisite: MAT 220.

 QSO 331 Introduction to Operations Management